OLACOLOGY/Transaction_Project_Analysis/README.md

  - Lagos consumers are experiencing the highest shoe prices in the market.
 To capitalize on this opportunity, a “Premium Step-Up” loyalty program is proposed, which will provide exclusive early access to product drops and complimentary shoe-care kits.
 Targeting style-driven professionals in the city, the program aims to encourage repeat engagement and increase overall transaction values.

  - Port Harcourt customers buy more jackets but struggle with men's jeans sales.
-To boost jeans sales, we will launch a “Jeans & Jacket Bonanza,” where customers can buy a jacket for ₦120 and add jeans for ₦45, a ₦6 discount.
+To boost jeans sales, we will launch a “Denims & Jacket Bonanza,” where customers can buy a jacket for ₦120 and add jeans for ₦45, a ₦6 discount.
 This will leverage jacket popularity to increase jean sales while maintaining jacket margins.

 - Gucci is a billboard not a profit engine—replace one facing shelf with a small “premium sport” capsule of North Face heat-map jackets where the ₦120 k ASP can turn the same square metre into 12× more cash per unit and still satisfy luxury footfall.